151st Rifle Division: In Bryansk Front

 Bryansk Front had been formed on August 14, under command of Lt.
 Gen. A. I. Yeryomenko.
-The STAVKA was planning a general counteroffensive by Western and Reserve Fronts to begin August 30-September 1, and Yeryomenko was ordered to support this with a general offensive of his own.
+The STAVKA was planning a general counteroffensive by Western and Reserve Fronts to begin on August 30-September 1, and Yeryomenko was ordered to support this with a general offensive of his own.
 The 151st was in no position to take part in this as it had been withdrawn into the Front reserves for rebuilding; although it had not lost its battle flags or combat documents and its staff was still largely intact, its losses in manpower and equipment had been very large.
 On August 20 General Neretin had been given command of the 266th Rifle Division while retaining his position in what remained of the 151st.
 In early September the 2nd Panzer Group began moving past Bryansk Front to begin the encirclement of Southwestern Front east of Kyiv.
 The encircling pincers met on September 14, and under the circumstances there was no possibility of rebuilding the division, and on September 16 it was disbanded to provide replacements for other units of Bryansk Front.
 Neretin had already been killed in action on August 30 while leading units of the 266th, and was buried near Snovsk.